Strong coupling of collective optical resonances in dielectric metasurfaces: Results and discussion

-As follows from Eqs.~(\ref{mx}-\ref{mz}) for TE polarization and Eqs.~(\ref{px}-\ref{pz}) for the TM polarization, under normal illumination (when $g_x=0$) the ED-MD interaction disappears and the dipole moments are determined independently of each other:
+As follows from Eqs.~(\ref{mx}-\ref{mz}) for TE polarisation and Eqs.~(\ref{px}-\ref{pz}) for the TM polarisation, under normal illumination (when $g_x=0$) the ED-MD interaction disappears and the dipole moments are determined independently of each other:

 Note that in this case the ED (MD) moments depend only on the ED (MD) polarizability of the isolated single particles.